Amit6006/Twitter_clone_FS/README.md

 Steps to Run the Project:

-1.Install Dependencies: Install required libraries using:
+1.Install Dependencies: Run this Command to install all required liberaries:

         pip install -r requirements.txt